Rock-a-Doodle: Home media history

 In the United States and Canada, Rock-a-Doodle was first released on VHS and LaserDisc on 18 August 1992, and then on DVD on 20 July 1999 by HBO Video.
 A second edition was released by MGM Home Entertainment through Sony Pictures Home Entertainment on 8 November 2005.

 In 2010, the film was released along with The Pebble and the Penguin as a double-sided DVD.
 For the 25th anniversary of Rock-a-Doodles North American release, a third edition was released on DVD and Blu-ray by Olive Films (under license from 20th Century Fox and MGM) on 31 October 2017.
 That edition marked the film's first widescreen debut in an American home media release.
 Unlike the previous home media releases, both the new Olive Films DVD and Blu-ray releases were sourced from telecine masters made for PAL, resulting in a slightly higher audio pitch than normal, despite the running time remaining the same as its NTSC counterpart.
 This even removes the Don Bluth logo and replaces the 1991 Goldcrest logo with that from the original UK release.

 A copyright date of 1990 appears in the film's end credits, although it was not released until at least a year later.

 Reception

 Box office

 The film took in $11,657,385 at the US box office after an opening weekend gross of $2,603,286, which forced Bluth's studio into liquidation half a year after its release.
 Moreover, a Hong Kong company, Media Assets, purchased Bluth's next three films, Thumbelina (1994), A Troll in Central Park (1994), and The Pebble and the Penguin (1995).
-None of these did any better than Rock-a-Doodle critically or commercially, except Thumbelina, which did get slightly better in critical reception.
+All of these did even worse than Rock-a-Doodle commercially despite all doing better critically, though still receiving negative reviews except for A Troll In Central Park which got panned.
 All of them preceded 1997's Anastasia, his comeback hit.
 Despite the film's dismal theatrical performance, Rock-a-Doodle did sell quite well once it hit home video, shipping an estimated 2 million units, worth about $28 million gross, by November 1992.